On the Power of Learning-Augmented Search Trees: Introduction

-In recent years, there is a great amount of research on incorporating machine learning models into algorithm designs.
-A new field named \emph{Algorithms with Predictions}~\Cite{MV20:ALPS} has attracted people's attention.
-In particular, machine learning models are used to predict input patterns for improving performance.
-For example, \cite{azar2022online} gives online graph algorithms with predictions; \cite{cormode2005improved} improves the hashing-based method Count-Min; \cite{ergun2021learning} introduces a $k$-means clustering that is learning-augmented, etc. Oracles that predict desired properties are crucial in these works and do exist in practice.
-For example, there are some empirical results on predicting item frequencies in a data stream~\Cite{HIKV19, JLHRW20}.
+In recent years, there has been a surge of interest in integrating machine learning models into algorithm designs.
+A new field called \emph{Algorithms with Predictions}~\citep{MV20:ALPS} has garnered considerable attention, particularly in the use of machine learning models to predict input patterns to enhance performance.
+Examples of this approach include online graph algorithms with predictions~\citep{azar2022online}, improved hashing-based methods such as Count-Min~\citep{cormode2005improved}, and learning-augmented $k$-means clustering~\citep{ergun2021learning}.
+Practical oracles for predicting desired properties, such as predicting item frequencies in a data stream, have been demonstrated empirically~\citep{HIKV19, JLHRW20}.

-Assuming an oracle predicts properties of the upcoming accesses, one can leverage the information and build more efficient data structures, named the \emph{Learning-Augmented Data Structures}.
-The Index structure is an important instance of \emph{Learning-Augmented Data Structures}, which is very useful in the database management system.
-The learned index structures were studied first in \cite{kraska2018case}, which uses deep-learning models to predict the position or existence of records instead of the traditional B-Tree or Hash-Index. \cite{kraska2018case} only deals with the static case.
-Later, \cite{ferragina2020pgm,Ding20,wu2021updatable} propose dynamic learned index structures with provably efficient time and space upper bounds of updates in the worst case.
-These structures also outperform the traditional B-Tree empirically.
+Capitalizing on the existence of oracles that predict the properties of upcoming accesses, researchers are now developing more efficient learning-augmented data structures.
+Index structures in database management systems are one significant application of learning-augmented data structures.
+One key challenge in this domain is to create search algorithms and data structures that are efficient and adaptive to data whose nature changes over time.
+This has spurred interest in incorporating machine learning techniques to improve traditional search tree performance.

-While scientists believe that data structures can be replaced by a learned model and an auxiliary structure, some traditional data structures have the potential to adapt the data pattern and give better performance.
-The binary search tree (BST), a fundamental index structure, demonstrates such a possibility.
-Introduced in $1985$, the Splay tree~\cite{ST85} is able to adapt data patterns naturally and give performance bounded by the entropy of the data distribution.
-However, other balanced BSTs are unlikely to leverage the input patterns to improve performance further due to their strict adjusting mechanism.
-One might ask: Is it possible to adapt the adjusting mechanism of some balanced BSTs to be learning-augmented?
-Some recent works show it is possible to do so.
+The first study on learned index structures~\citep{kraska2018case} used deep-learning models to predict the position or existence of records as an alternative to the traditional B-Tree or hash index.
+However, this study focused only on the static case.
+Subsequent research~\citep{ferragina2020pgm, Ding20, wu2021updatable} introduced dynamic learned index structures with provably efficient time and space upper bounds for updates in the worst case.
+These structures outperformed traditional B-Trees in practice, but their theoretical guarantees were often trivial, with no clear connection between prediction quality and performance.
+More recently, \citet{LLW22} proposed a learning-augmented BST via Treaps that works under the Zipfian distribution.